• ARTICLE

 3. Coordinate System 2 Coordinate : The coordinates of a known point in coordinate system 2.
 The format of XYZ and LBH coordinates is supported.
 If LBH coordinates are entered, the ellipsoid of coordinate system 2 must be selected.
 When the parameter is calculated, the LBH coordinates are automatically converted to XYZ coordinates for the calculation.

-4. Convert Type : The tool supports three-parameter, four-parameter, four-parameter Helmert, seven-parameter, and seven-parameter Bursa-wolf coordinate conversions.
+4. Convert Type : The tool supports three-parameter, four-parameter, and seven-parameter coordinate conversions.
 The calculation formula, known point coordinate requirements and output conversion parameter information corresponding to each conversion type are shown in the following.

 5. Three-parameter coordinate conversion: